JavaWiz/sb-docker/README.md

 mvn clean package && java -jar target/sb-docker-1.0.jar
 ```

-and go to [localhost:8080](localhost:8080) to see your "Hello Docker World" message.
+and go to [localhost:8080](localhost:8080) to see our "Hello Docker World" message.

 ### Containerize It
 Docker has a simple "Dockerfile" file format that it uses to specify the "layers" of an image.
 So let’s go ahead and create a Dockerfile in our Spring Boot project: